-Electronic prescribing for controlled substances (EPCS) is the process of electronically transmitting prescriptions using an electronic format.
-Practitioners issuing electronic prescriptions for controlled substances must use a software application that meets all Drug Enforcement Administration (DEA) requirements.
+Practitioners issuing electronic prescriptions for controlled substances (EPCS) must use a software application that meets all Drug Enforcement Administration (DEA) requirements.
 EPCS has many benefits such as improved patient safety and workflow efficiencies, fraud deterrence, adherence management, and reduced burden.

 In October 2018, the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act) was enacted into law to address the opioid crisis.
-Section 2003 of the SUPPORT Act generally mandates that Schedule II-V controlled substances under Medicare Part D prescription drug plans (Medicare Part D) be electronically prescribed.
+Section 2003 of the SUPPORT Act generally mandates that Schedule II-V controlled substances under Medicare Part D prescription drug plans and Medicare Advantage prescription drug (MA-PD) plans be done electronically in accordance with an electronic prescription drug program.
 The CMS EPCS Program is separate from any state EPCS program requirements.

 Section 2003 of the SUPPORT Act provides the Secretary with discretion on whether to grant waivers or exceptions to the EPCS requirement and gives the Secretary of the Department of Health and Human Services authority to enforce non-compliance with the requirement and to specify appropriate penalties for non-compliance through rulemaking.
-In November 2021, the Centers for Medicare & Medicaid Services (CMS) released the Calendar Year 2022 Physician Fee Schedule Final Rule, which implements phase 2 of Section 2003 of the SUPPORT Act.
-The final rule is available at: https://www.govinfo.gov/content/pkg/FR-2021-11-19/pdf/2021-23972.pdf.
+In November 2022, the CMS released the Calendar Year 2023 Physician Fee Schedule Final Rule, which implements phase 2 of Section 2003 of the SUPPORT Act.
+The final rule is available at: https://www.federalregister.gov/d/2022-23873.